 There are several remedies and legal protections available for victims of domestic violence in Virginia.
 These may include:

-Because domestic laws can sometimes get complicated, it may also be a good idea to consult an experienced domestic violence attorney if you have questions about your specific situation.
+Because Virginia domestic laws can sometimes get complicated, it may also be a good idea to consult an experienced family law attorney in Virginia if you have questions about your specific situation.

 Contact a qualified attorney.